mvolkmann/blog/src/smalltalk/61-questions.md

 - Describe what it means for a morph to be "pluggable".
   I think it means that the morph is a subclass of `PluggableMorph` and can be configured through message sends to change its behavior.
+- Is there a way to configure Cuis so class categories and method categories are always alphabetized?